NelsonJiang1999/NelsonJiang1999.github.io/index.md

 - **China Medical University**  Bachelor of Clinical Medicine  (09/2017-06/2022)

   Academic Score: 92/100 (GPA not applicable).
 Rank 4th in my major (4/153, **top 3%**)

-## Research Interests

-**<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
-I could also apply for funding from China Scholarship Counsil (CSC) if needed which could support my living expenses abroad.
-If you have any information, please contact me!</font>**

-- Oncology, especially malignant tumors of the urinary system.
-- Etiology of cancer/ Early screening.
-- Mechanisms related to tumor progression and metastasis.
-- Translation of laboratory research achievements into clinical practice.
-- I am also willing to study other fields related to clinical medicine because I have had **in-depth communication and participation in the treatment** of patients with diseases in various systems in my clinical work.

-All the fields above are **<font color="#990000">closely related</font>** to my **current research** topic and **future career planning** ——being an outstanding researcher and surgeon.
-I wish to devote my effort to this meaningful cause and bring well-being to society.

----